Asmaa6777/Audio-Player/README.md

 Independent mute and loop control for each player.

-Enables users to test simple transitions or overlay tracks creatively.
+Enables users to create simple transitions or overlay tracks creatively.

 ✂️ 3.
 Innovation: Audio Slicer